HacKanCuBa/passphrase-py/README.md

 A secure passphrase must be of at least 6 words, but 7 is better, and maybe you can add a random number to the list.
 If you need a password, make it bigger than 8 characters (NIST's latest recommendation), and preffer more than 12 (I recommend 16 or more).
 Passwords are comprised of digits, upper and lower case letters and punctuation symbols - more specifically: `ascii_letters`, `digits` and `punctuation` from [Lib/string](https://docs.python.org/3.6/library/string.html#string-constants) -.

 If you specify a list different than the EFF Large Wordlist, the minimum amount of words for a passphrase to be secure changes: for shorter lists, the amount increases. **Passphrase** calculates the minimum secure amount of words automatically and warns if the chosen number is low.
+It does the same for a password if it is too short.

 ## Requirements

 For **Python 3.6+**:

+* numpy 1.13+ [optional] for faster entropy computation
 * flake8 [optional] for linting

 For **Python 3.2+**:

 * LibNaCl 1.5+
+* numpy 1.13+ [optional] for faster entropy computation
 * flake8 [optional] for linting

 [passphrase.py](/src/passphrase.py) is a stand-alone, self contained script (the word list is embedded in it).
 It detects whether you have Python 3.6+ or lower, and acts accordingly.
 For Python 3.6+, it uses `Lib/secrets` (and is preferred); for Python 3.2+, `libnacl.randombytes_uniform`.